goFrendiAsgard/ayanami/README.md

 ## Writing Source Code

 By performing `scaffolding`, we already have basic skeleton of our functions.
-Let's make it complete:
+Let's complete it up:

 First we modify `sourcecode/html/pre.go`